 Certainly a very different angle then normal for this site shows P&O's newest and largest ship Britannia, docked at the port of Algorta (Bilbao) in the Basque Coutry.
 This picture was made and sent to me by Ilona van Zanten at the 5th of may, 2016.

 P&O added the 116.000 ton sisters Ventura and Azura to the fleet.
 Now, the new P&O Cruises has rebuilt their once mightly fleet up to 7 ships and a new dawning has started for the old company.
 To celebrate their 175th year of operation, a special event was organized at Southampton at the 3rd of july 2012 when all seven ships were present at this port.
 A sight never seen in cruising history, the fleet of one of the mightiest companies all together.
 For the event, a special flag was created, seen above carried by the great Oriana when she sailed into IJmuiden the day after.
 A new milestone came in 2014, when the Britannia was added to the fleet, a ship measuring at over 140.000 tons, making it with ease the largest ship that was ever in P&O service.
-Next to her introduction, the P&O ships are to recieve a new livery within the next years, losing the yellow funnels and all white ships that has been the P&O livery since the 'Strath'-liners from the 1930's.
-From now on, the funnels will be deep-blue with the golden sun logo and on the bows of the ships, an artist impression of the Union Jack will be printed to show the line's 'British heritage'.
+Next to her introduction, the P&O ships also all recieved a new livery, losing the yellow funnels and all white ships that has been the P&O livery since the 'Strath'-liners from the 1930's.
+From now on, the funnels are deep-blue with the golden sun logo and on the bows of the ships, an artist impression of the Union Jack is printed to show the line's 'British heritage'.
 This is done, to make the ships more recognizable.
 Opinions about this still are very varied...

 Aurora showing her Union Jacked bow in january 2015.